Our organisation

 - maintain, along with project participants, a clear understanding of the purpose and aspirations for any programme of work

-- exercise a duty of care regarding the impact a project may have on participants, communities and partners
+- exercise a duty of care regarding the impact a project may have on participants, communities, workers, and partners

 - support the potential for individual and group progression